 AUVSI is the world's largest non-profit organization devoted exclusively to advancing the unmanned systems and robotics community.
-Part of UTARI’s exhibit at the 2015 convention will include demonstrations of unmanned systems platforms including the Jaguar ground vehicle and the Parrot quadcopter.
-In addition, UTARI featured the Beam remote presence system of partner Suitable Technologies.
-The Beam “walked” the exhibit floor and allowed attendees to speak to researchers and staff and tour the UTARI facility in real time.
+Part of UTARI’s exhibit at the AUVSI convention includes demonstrations of unmanned systems platforms including the Jaguar ground vehicle and the Parrot quadcopter.
+In addition, UTARI features the Beam remote presence system of partner Suitable Technologies.
+The Beam “walks” the exhibit floor and allows attendees to speak to researchers and staff and tour the UTARI facility in real time.

 UTARI is part of the team led by Texas A&M University – Corpus Christi that was named by the Federal Aviation Administration as one of the nation’s six major test sites for unmanned aircraft systems.
 The Lone Star Unmanned Aircraft Systems Initiative team also includes Texas A&M Engineering Experiment Station; Camber Corp. of Huntsville, Ala.; the Southwest Research Institute in San Antonio; and other research institutions and private-sector companies.
 The purpose of the FAA designation program is to safely integrate UAS into the National Airspace (NAS).
 Our research topics for the test site proposal include intelligent automatic emergency landing, communications uncertainty research, wind field construction for trajectory prediction, impact of trailing wake vortex and turbulence, rapid conflict avoidance, obstacle detection and avoidance, and development of a low-cost UAS tracking system.
 In the coming months and years, the FAA test site designation is expected to increase opportunities throughout the state in business, employment, education and research.